Destination Lake Phalen

 Erected by Saint Paul Parks and Recreation, Minnesota Department of Natural Resources, Ramsey-Washington Metro Watershed District.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Frost Avenue (approx. 0.2 miles away); Phalen Regional Park Waterfall (approx. 0.2 miles away); A History of Change (approx. 0.6 miles away); History in Depth (approx. 0.6 miles away); Gladstone Savanna's Natural History (approx. 0.7 miles away); Building the "Skally" (approx. 0.7 miles away); Ramsey County Cemetery (approx. 1.8 miles away); What Did They Do? (approx. 1.9 miles away).
+Frost Avenue (approx. 0.2 miles away); Phalen Regional Park Waterfall (approx. 0.2 miles away); In Memory of Civilian Conservation Corps Personnel (approx. 0.6 miles away); A History of Change (approx. 0.6 miles away); History in Depth (approx. 0.6 miles away); Gladstone Savanna's Natural History (approx. 0.7 miles away); Building the "Skally" (approx. 0.7 miles away); Ramsey County Cemetery (approx. 1.8 miles away).
 Touch for a list and map of all markers in Maplewood.

 Credits.
 This page was last revised on June 23, 2019.
-This page originally submitted on June 21, 2019, by McGhiever of St Paul, Minnesota.
-This page has been viewed 47 times since then.
+It was originally submitted on June 21, 2019, by McGhiever of St Paul, Minnesota.
+This page has been viewed 140 times since then and 20 times this year.
 Photos: 1, 2. submitted on June 21, 2019, by McGhiever of St Paul, Minnesota. • Andrew Ruppenstein was the editor who published this page.